canalplus/rx-player/doc/api/Miscellaneous/plugins.md

 ## manifestLoader

-The `manifestLoader` is a function that can be included in the `transportOptions` of the `loadVideo` API call.
+The `manifestLoader` is a function that can be included as an option of the `loadVideo` API call.

 A manifestLoader allows to define a custom [Manifest](../../Getting_Started/Glossary.md#manifest) loader.